-On August 7, 2020, IsoEnergy entered into an agreement with International Consolidated Uranium Inc. ("ICU") (formerly NxGold Limited, a company with common directors) to grant ICU the option to acquire a 100% interest in IsoEnergy's Mountain Lake uranium property in Nunavut, Canada ("Option Agreement").
-This Option Agreement is awaiting ICU shareholder approval and hence the terms of the Option Agreement are not reflected in the financial statements other than the \$20,000 deposit paid prior to December 31, 2020.
+On August 7, 2020, IsoEnergy entered into an agreement with Consolidated Uranium Inc. (formerly International Consolidated Uranium Inc., which was formerly NxGold Limited, a company with common directors at the time the Option Agreement was entered into) to grant CUI the option to acquire a 100% interest in IsoEnergy's Mountain Lake uranium property in Nunavut, Canada ("Option Agreement").
+This Option Agreement was approved by CUI shareholders and is expected to close in the third quarter of 2021 and hence the terms of the Option Agreement are not reflected in the Interim Financial Statements other than the \$20,000 deposit paid prior to December 31, 2020.